-- (1) The tribal gaming operation shall submit for approval to the Tribal Gaming Agency rules to govern the conduct of Class III activities operated in the tribal gaming facility.
+(1) The tribal gaming operation shall submit for approval to the Tribal Gaming Agency rules to govern the conduct of Class III activities operated in the tribal gaming facility.
 Copies of game rules in effect, from time to time, shall be provided to the State Gaming Agency in accordance with Section XI of the Compact.
 Summaries of the rules of each game relevant to the method of play and odds paid to winning bets shall be visibly displayed in the gaming facility and betting limits applicable to any gaming station shall be displayed at such gaming station.
 Game rules adopted by the Tribal Gaming Agency shall include in addition to the rules of play:

-- (a) Specifications provided by the equipment manufacturer or supplier applicable to gaming equipment:
+~ cations g equipm provided by the equipment manufacturer or supplier applicable to ent:

-- (i) Physical characteristics of chips; and
+(i) Physical characteristics of chips; and

-- (ii) Physical characteristics of the following:
+(ii) Physical characteristics of the following:

-- (A) roulette tables;
+(A) roulette tables;

-- (B) roulette balls;
+• (B) roulette balls;

-- (C) roulette wheels;
+(C) roulette wheels;

-- (D) cards (including procedures for receipt and storage);
+(D) cards (including procedures for receipt and storage);

-- (E) blackjack tables;
+(E) blackjack tables;

-(F) blackjack layouts; poker tables; (G) (H) dice (including procedures for receipt and storage); craps tables; (I) (J) craps layouts; (K) money wheels; (L) money wheel layouts; baccarat and mini-baccarat tables; (M) (N) baccarat and mini-baccarat layouts; (O) chuck-a-luck tables; (P) chuck-a-luck layouts; red dog tables; (Q) (R) red dog layouts; (S) beat the dealer layouts; (T) pai-gow tables and layouts; (U) dealing shoes (including procedures for receipts and storage); (V) bill changer devices; (W) such other equipment as may be required for use in otherwise authorized Class III activities.
-Rules for each authorized game, to include: Procedures of play;
+(F) blackjack layouts;

+(G) poker tables;

+(H) dice (including procedures for receipt and storage);

+(I) craps tables;

+(J) craps layouts;

+(K) money wheels;

+(L) money wheel layouts;

+(M) baccarat and mini-baccarat tables;

+(N) baccarat and mini-baccarat layouts;

+(O) chuck-a-luck tables;

+(P) chuck-a-luck layouts;

+(Q) red dog tables;

+(R) red dog layouts;

+(S) beat the dealer layouts;

+(T) pai-gow tables and layouts;

+(U) dealing shoes (including procedures for receipts and storage);